Dr. Gondim of Universidade Federal Ceará & Unichristus, Fortaleza, Brazil, received consulting fees from Alnylan.)

 With the advent of modern neurophysiologic testing in the late 1960s, Charcot-Marie-Tooth disease was divided into 2 groups, 1 with slow nerve conduction velocities and histologic features of a hypertrophic demyelinating neuropathy (HMSN1 or CMT1) and another with relatively normal velocities and axonal and neuronal degeneration (HMSN2 or CMT2) (Dyck 1968; Thomas and Calne 1974; Buchthal and Behse 1977).
 The features of CMT1 and CMT2 patients were outlined in 2 landmark publications detailing the genetic and clinical characteristics of over 200 patients (Harding and Thomas 1980a; Harding and Thomas 1980b).
 CMT1 patients had median motor nerve conduction velocities below 38 m/sec, and CMT2 patients had velocities above 38 m/sec.
 As a dividing value between both forms, nerve conduction velocities of 38 m/sec are used by some and nerve conduction velocities of 42 m/sec by others (Harding and Thomas 1980b; Kaku et al 1993).
 Nerve conduction velocities in CMT1 patients typically are uniformly slowed along individual nerves and between different nerves of an individual patient, distinguishing CMT1 patients from those with acquired demyelinating neuropathies such as Guillain Barré syndrome or chronic inflammatory demyelinating polyneuropathy (Lewis and Sumner 1982; Kaku et al 1993).

 Although the separation of neuronal and non-neuronal forms is an important etiologic and pathogenic distinction, even in CMT1, the clinical deficits correlate better with progressive axonal degeneration than with slowed nerve conduction.
 This is not surprising considering that demyelination secondarily disturbs axonal structure and transport.
-In some CMT families, patients have median motor nerve conduction velocities of 25 to 45 m/sec and are, thus, difficult to classify using traditional electrophysiological criteria.
-It has been proposed that this type of Charcot-Marie-Tooth disease be designated “intermediate CMT” (Davis et al 1978).
+In some CMT families, patients have median motor nerve conduction velocities of 25 to 45 m/sec, and thus, are difficult to classify by electrophysiological criteria.
+This type of Charcot-Marie-Tooth disease was designated “intermediate CMT” (Davis et al 1978).
 The distinction between demyelinating and nondemyelinating Charcot-Marie-Tooth disease was further challenged by reports of relatively normal conduction velocities suggestive of CMT2 in younger members of a family with a myelin protein zero mutation, whereas older relatives had severely slowed conduction consistent with CMT1 (De Jonghe et al 1997).

 Despite clinical similarities among CMT1 patients, it was soon discovered that the group was genetically heterogeneous, as linkage studies demonstrated CMT1 loci on both chromosome 1 (Bird et al 1982) and chromosome 17 (Raeymaekers et al 1989; Vance et al 1989; Middleton-Price et al 1990).
 In 1991, 2 groups showed that CMT1A, the most common form of CMT1, was associated with a 1.5 mB duplication within chromosome 17p11.2 (Lupski et al 1991; Raeymaekers et al 1991).
 Some 70% of CMT1 and 90% of CMT1A cases result from this duplication (Brice et al 1992; Hallam et al 1992; Wise et al 1993; Patel and Lupski 1994).
 Mutations in the PMP22 gene, contained within the 1.5 kB duplication on chromosome 17, have been demonstrated to cause demyelinating neuropathies in Trembler and Trembler-J mice (Suter et al 1992a; Suter et al 1992b) as well as in some families with a CMT1 phenotype (Valentijn et al 1992; Roa et al 1993; Nelis et al 1994).
 Moreover, transgenic mice and rats that over-express PMP22 develop neuropathies resembling CMT1 (Huxley et al 1996; Magyar et al 1996; Sereda et al 1996); therefore, it is now believed that the extra PMP22 gene copy within the 1.5 mB duplication on chromosome 17 causes the majority of cases of CMT1A.
 CMT1A also occurs with partial or complete trisomy for the short arm of chromosome 17, as part of a multiorgan phenotype with developmental and growth delay, craniofacial and skeletal anomalies, and heart defects (Fernandez-Torre et al 2001; Stankiewicz et al 2001).